swuecho/redashX/README.md

 # Redash MDX

-use Redash Api and Redash/Vis to generate report using MDX.
+use Redash API and Redash/Vis to generate report with MDX.

-custom dashboard with all the redash visualization + MDX.

 ## fetch data